The Upstairs Development of the John Clements Sports and Community Centre

 The Trust is run by a Board of Trustees and Management Committee, overseeing 60 volunteers and one part time paid member of staff – ALL from the village.

-There is strong local enthusiasm among the existing clubs and user groups for this proposed new development. it will give environmental and user benefits, by people not having to drive another15 minutes each way to alternative exercise venues outside of the village – the village is over 70% dependent on car transport with no public transport after 5.30 pm.
+There is strong local enthusiasm among the existing clubs and user groups for this new development.
+It will give environmental and user benefits, by people not having to drive another15 minutes each way to alternative exercise venues outside of the village – the village is over 70% dependent on car transport with no public transport after 5.30 pm.
 The project has the support of the Parish, District and County Councils and planning permission has been granted by the local planning authority.
 Plans are available for viewing at any time in the Centre lounge bar area.

 Importantly this development will realise the full potential of the Centre by creating opportunities to open during the day and by offering more evening bookings (which are full in the current space).
-There is also additional benefit to local residents, as evidenced by the success of the new community café, as it will make the Centre more financially sustainable long term and increasing employment in the village.
+There is also additional benefit to local residents, as evidenced by the success of the new Community Cafe, as it will make the Centre more financially sustainable long term and increasing employment in the village.

 Chairman – The John Clements Sports & Community Trust